serdarburakguneri/trafiklab/README.md

   It ignores existing data not to duplicate it during the fetch.
 However, it doesn't delete the data that is not present in the Trafiklab API anymore.
 A cache database and a good cache invalidation strategy would be beneficial for this case.
-With a relational database, solving this problem looks like a challenge.
+With a relational database, solving this problem looks like a challenge. ( One solution may be marking the records that are present and deleting the records that are not marked.)

 - For a real time application, CQRS may be a good choice.
 We may have an application that is responsible for fetching the data from the Trafiklab API and storing it in the database.